Mike Grassi

 Portland, Maine*

 Thoughtful, diligent, and persistent, Mike is always intent on producing the highest quality work product for his clients.
-As an investigator, Mike has experience in a wide range of complex misconduct cases, including Title VI, Title VII, and Title IX investigations, as well as investigations involving historical abuse at K-12 institutions.
+As an investigator, he has experience with a variety of complex misconduct cases, including Title VI, Title VII, and Title IX investigations, as well as investigations involving historical abuse at K-12 institutions.
+Mike’s experience with a broad range of investigations, along with specialized training and unwavering determination, allows him to successfully navigate the most challenging and intricate cases.

-Drawn to Title IX through his love of sports and competitive spirit, Mike spent many years working in athletics compliance for a Boston-based law firm, where he honed his research and writing skills while developing a passion for addressing all types of discrimination and equity issues in higher education and beyond.
-Throughout his career, Mike has worked with some of the biggest and most successful collegiate athletics departments in the country, helping them to remain in compliance with federal gender-equity laws and regulations.
+Drawn to Title IX through a love of sports and competitive spirit, Mike spent many years working in athletics compliance for a Boston-based law firm, where he honed his research and writing skills while developing a passion for addressing all types of discrimination and equity issues in higher education and beyond.
+Throughout his career, he has worked with some of the biggest and most successful collegiate athletics departments in the country, helping them adhere to federal gender-equity laws and regulations.
+Mike’s dedication to the fields of education law and civil rights has guided his professional journey as an auditor and investigator.

 Additional Experience